 Climate change does not affect us all equally.
-Instead climate change exacerbates vulnerabilities that already exist, for example due to poverty, displacement, and conflict.
+Instead climate change exacerbates vulnerabilities that already exist, for example due to poverty, displacement, or conflict.

 Research by the World Bank (carried out before the impacts of the Coronavirus pandemic) shows that without sufficient climate change adaptation, the inequality gap will widen and the impacts of climate change could push more than 100 million people below the poverty line by 2030.

-By 2050, over 200 million people worldwide will experience humanitarian need resulting from the combination of climate-related disaster (including floods) and the socioeconomic impacts of climate change.
+By 2050, over 200 million people worldwide will experience humanitarian need resulting from the combination of climate-related disasters (including floods) and the socioeconomic impacts of climate change.

 We must recognise that climate change is already having humanitarian impacts and invest in adaptation in vulnerable and crisis affected communities.